projectcontour/contour/README.md

 The [detailed documentation][3] provides additional information, including an introduction to Envoy and an explanation of how Contour maps key Envoy concepts to Kubernetes.

+We've also got [an FAQ][18] for short-answer questions and conceptual stuff that doesn't quite belong in the docs.

 ## Known limitations

 * Contour does not yet support customizations with annotations.